liangtam/PlatePal/README.md

 # Group Moai🗿 - PlatePal

-## Describe your topic/interest in about 150-200 words
+## Project Description

-PlatePal is an app that helps users create and find recipes based on ingredients they have on hand.
-PlatePal is for all the university students, aspiring home chefs, “girl dinner” girlies, and just about anyone out there who wants to cook but only has 5 ingredients in their pantry at a time.
-Based on the ingredients that users input, PlatePal will use AI to generate recipes that can be made using those ingredients.
-Our app will store data on users and recipes so that users can log in to their accounts and favourite recipes to revisit anytime.
-Depending on development constraints, we plan to implement either a feature for AI-generated images of dishes or a feature for users to upload their own recipe photos.
+Discover easy cooking with PlatePal, an all-in-one recipe app for aspiring home chefs, foodies, and anyone who wants to cook but only has 5 ingredients in their fridge at a time.
+Simply input your ingredients and let AI do the rest by generating personalized, allergy-friendly recipes.
+Don’t like a certain recipe?
+Downvote it.
+Love a recipe?
+Save it!
+Never run out of inspiration again with our community explore page, where you can see your foodie friends’ favourite recipes and share yours too.

 ## Project Task Requirements